nurali93/nurali93.github.io-v1/_posts/2017-01-18-nurali-site-launched.md

 ---
 layout: post
-title: "First Post by Nurali"
+title: First Post by Nurali
-date: 2014-04-30
+date: {}
+published: false
 ---

 Hi uolls.
 Trying create a blog using github pages and powered by [Jekyll](http://jekyllrb.com) as recommended by a friend/mentor [Zaid](https://zaidhuda.com).
-Very interesting.
+I found this [guide](http://jmcglone.com/guides/github-pages/) which was very easy to follow.
+Very simple and interesting.
+More to come!